sys-256/sircoin/README.md

 out collectively by the network.
 Sircoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Sircoin Core software, see [the releases page](https://github.com/sys-256/sircoin/releases).
+For a binary version of the Sircoin Core software, see [the releases page.](https://github.com/sys-256/sircoin/releases)

 License
 -------